 Filtering is optional (to receive all events for a topic).
 Or you may use one or a combination of multiple filters.

-All topics allow filtering by site ID.
-Only events that apply to at least one of the site IDs will be emitted.
+Topics that have site-level data will allow filtering by site ID.
+In this case only events that apply to at least one of the site IDs will be emitted.

 site_ids is provided, there must be at least one element.